How Do You Successfully Divorce a Covert or Malignant Narcissist?

 The asset is your separate property.
 You have facts, evidence and the law on your side.
 What do you do?

-Make the narcissist admit or deny the validity of your separate property claims
+Make your spouse admit or deny the validity of your separate property claims

-The discovery is tool is request for admissions.
+The discovery tool is called a request for admissions.
 There are two types.

 That is not the only way to seek fees.
 It is however one of the most powerful ways.